 The lidar point cloud was first compared to ground control points of a higher accuracy to determine vertical uncertainties for the data set, then compared to the morphologic slope around the derived shoreline at a large number of sample sites in the TX1803-TB-C project area to determine the uncertainty of the derived vectors.
-Based on this assessment, RSD personnel determined that the MHW lidar-derived shoreline vectors met a horizontal accuracy of 2.6 meters (lidar block 5) and the MLLW lidar-derived shoreline vectors met a horizontal accuracy of 3.2 meters (lidar block 5) at the 95% confidence level.
+Based on this assessment, RSD personnel determined that the MHW lidar-derived shoreline vectors meet horizontal accuracies of 2.6 meters for both lidar blocks 4 and 5 at the 95% confidence level, and the MLLW lidar-derived shoreline vectors meet horizontal accuracies of 2.8 meters (block 4) and 3.2 meters (block 5) at the 95% confidence level.